mad4j/book-mdpc/examples/volume1/dr_strangelove/README.md

 ---
 permalink: /examples/volume1/dr_strangelove/
+title: Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb (1964) | Minimalist Movie Poster
+description: Minimalist Movie Poster generated using Java and Processing.
 ---

 # Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb (1964)

 Comedy